wds4/tribal-tapestry/experiment/rules.md

 ## _Logical fallacy_

-Logical fallacy in service to one's own tribal narrative is a virtue.
+Logical fallacy, a.k.a. _hypocrisy_, in service to one's own tribal narrative is a virtue.

 ## _Reality_

 The *problematization* of the notion of objective reality (in the abstract) is a virtue when in service to the tribal narrative fiction.

+## _Hypersensitivity_

+A strong hypersensitivity of the inherent toxicity (e.g. hypocrisy, studious inattention, etc) of the tribal narrative fiction of the Other, accompanied by a lack of conscious awareness of the inherent toxicity of one's own tribal narrative fiction, is a virtue when in service to the tribal narrative fiction.

 ## _Theory of Mind_